Back to Blog

 4. Functional and Longevity Medicine

-Healthcare is gradually shifting from treating disease after it develops to helping patients stay healthier for longer.
-That shift has fueled tremendous interest in functional and longevity medicine among both patients and healthcare providers.
+Healthcare is moving from treating illness after it starts to helping people stay healthy longer.
+This change has sparked a lot of interest in functional and longevity medicine among patients and providers.
+This specialty is part of that bigger trend.

 Depending on the provider's philosophy and practice model, care may include: